Hwy 43 — Winona

 I've spent countless hours scouring the mankato section of 43 looking for all the deceased, and wounded drivers and pedestrians we expected once roundabouts were mentioned.
 Haven't found even one.
 Either the government got better at hiding bodies and keeping it quiet, or roundabouts just aren't so bad.
 The traffic needs to slow down and be more diligent through this corridor.
 Vehicles are not the only users of the space.
 A redesign that recognizes these points is more than welcome.

-Eric Wright 9 months ago
+Eric Wright over 1 year ago

 characters left